SAP-archive/teched2020-IIS361/exercises/ex2/README.md

 Exercise 2.4 Configuring Chart Data Label
 -----------------------------------------

-At this point, the required content for the Analytical List Page is configured and you could start the preview as described in the Exercise 2.5 Starting Application preview.
+At this point, the required content for the Analytical List Page is configured and you could start the preview as described in the [Exercise 2.5 Starting Application Preview](../ex2#exercise-25-starting-application-preview).
 But before you do so, let's enhance the chart view with the data labes indicating the measure values.
 For this the following manifest setting needs to be defined for your Analytical List Page:

 ```
 "chartSettings": {